4 Reasons Foam Mattresses Could be Cooler than Innersprings.

 It actually works.
 The graphics below show the tangible temperature difference that KulKote brings.

-There’s an up-charge for a product like this, but if temperature is primary concern in pursuing a foam mattress, it’s the best option to consider.
+There’s an up-charge for a product like this, but if temperature is a primary concern in pursuing a foam mattress, it’s the best option to consider.

 To summarize, if you’re concerned about a foam mattress sleeping too hot, all you have to do is ask the right question.
 Make sure to find out: